Symmetry, Unimodality, and Lefschetz Properties for Graded Modules: The non-Lefschetz Locus for Graded Modules

-It is not hard to see that the Buchsbaum-Rim complex in more than three variables will, in general, not provide a minimal free resolution of a cokernel that is Symmetrically Gorenstien.
+In more than three variable cokernels of maps as in \eqref{eq: defM} are not, in general, Symmetrically Gorenstein.
 However, under mild restrictions, they fit naturally into a certain class of Artinian modules.
 We follow \cite{alm} in the next definition.